Early Learning Participation

 Time Series Data: Hours of Participation

-This spreadsheet provides information on average weekly attendance hours in ECE across time in a simple, easy to use format.
+This spreadsheet provides information on average weekly attendance hours in early learning across time in a simple, easy to use format.

 - Time Series Data: Hours of Participation in ECE (2002-2020)[MS Excel 63.6kB]